erujs/decode/README.md

 # Crack-the-Code

+Master-Mind based game, where Mastermind is a code-breaking game for two players <br>
-Master-Mind based game that uses digits as pattern instead of colors.
+crack-the-code uses digits as pattern instead of colors, and the other player is an AI.